Naya is passionate in using theater acting tools to help people in all backgrounds to develop effective communication

 Naya has appeared in a number of productions as an actress including The Waiting Room, The Bacchae, Balm in Gilead, Big Love, The Suicide, Shakespeare’s As You Like It, and A Christmas Carol, which she was also the music director and violinist.

 Naya was invited to teach both undergraduate and graduate students acting and communication at College of Fine Art and Creative Design at TungHai University in Taichung, Taiwan.
 Naya created and taught a class she created called Speak, Act, Because We Care for UMass Urban Scholars Program, MA, exploring topics such as peer pressure, body image and racial prejudice.
 Naya worked with prominent Drama Therapist Armand Volkas on Waking Dream Theatre workshop and co-presented at the 2014 Drama Therapy Conference in Yosemite, CA.

-Currently, Naya is offering workshops for working professionals and private coaching while teaching at California Shakespeare Theater and Little Opera.
-Naya is also creating a curriculum focusing on teaching children emotional intelligence and interpersonal skills through theater games.
+Currently, Naya is offering workshops for working professionals and private coaching while creating a curriculum focusing on teaching children emotional intelligence and interpersonal skills through theater.

 Naya received her MFA in Theater Acting with a special emphasis in Directing and a BA in Music Theory and Composition from Brandeis University.
 Naya is trained in directing, acting, dancing, voice/speech, stage combat and singing.
 Areas of teaching: acting including Stanislavsky, Michael Chekhov, Suzuki, Viewpoints; scene work using materials from modern plays, Shakespeare, Greek and Chekhov, voice work, ensemble/team building, interdisciplinary performance and presentation/communication coaching.